ukhsa-collaboration/standards-api/docs/dev-standards/sdlc.md

 - All **unit tests** MUST be run and pass
 - **Static code analysis** to UKHSA standards MUST be run and all issues resolved.
 - Appropriate **automated testing** at other levels (e.g. component, integration, API, UI, system) and to validate non-functional requirements MUST be implemented and pass.
+    - Load/performance testing MAY be performed in the pre-prod environment after code is merged rather than within the CI environment before it is merged if a large (production) scale environment is needed.
+    - Load/performance testing MAY be performed periodically (e.g. nightly) rather than on every release candidate if the risk is deemed to be sufficiently low.
 - All code MUST be **peer reviewed** and all issues addressed.

 ### Validation